jayheavner/lock-manager/README.md

 z-wave lock manager for home assistant built on node-red using docker.

 ## Purpose
 Home Assistant doesn't have integrated lock management.
 I was using a paid app from RBoy when I was managing it using SmartThings.
-I've seen (and expiremented) with *pure* Home Assistant implementations but I don't like using Home Assistant for state management and the input variables required to make it work created a lot of noise.
+I've seen (and experimented) with *pure* Home Assistant implementations but I don't like using Home Assistant for state management and the input variables required to make it work created a lot of noise.
 Also, YAML is not intuitive to try and write functionality for me.
 When I started this I thought it would be simple and a couple hours of work.
 It's grown and grown.
 # Installation
 I'm using Docker and Docker Compose.
 It's not required but the instructions are written for it.